alsabbag/wumpus-prolog/README.md

     step_pre(VL).
 ```

 ## Display Standings

 These methods print out the current state of the game after each agent move.

 ### standing

-The rule detects whether the agent is still standing.
+The following rule detects whether the agent is still standing.
 The initial clauses collect the facts around wumpus location, gold location and agent location and unifies them into their respective global variables (*WL, GL and AL*).

 if the agent location matches with a pit location (*is_pit(yes, AL)*), then this rule prints out the fate and resolves as a "fail" (which breaks out of the recursion in *take_steps*).
 It conjunctively displays a summary of the overall state of the agent (*stnd(AL,GL,WL)*) rule with the pit rule to display the summary of the current state.